1928-2021

-Written by Cynthia Ferrell
+Written by his daughter, Cynthia Ferrell

 Doesn't matter where Chuck Lewis’s eye landed, he always saw a story to tell - and found a way to tell it.
 In his 90’s, he was fascinated with his iPad, working brilliant colors into joyful shapes, creating digital compositions that glow on paper as if still backlit on screen.
 Prior his tool was a paintbrush, most often capturing simple subjects: a beach towel viewed from straight down; red cherries flung across a cobalt background.
 He painted an entire exhibit of simple portraits of the unhoused - simple until you look into their eyes.